TheresaLui/SelfHelpContent_v2/articles/microsoft.sqldw/dw-createscalepauseresumedelete-takingtoolong.md

 # Create/Scale/Pause/Resume/Delete database taking too long

 ## **Recommended Steps**

-Issues with connecting to SQL Data Warehouse can occur due to a number of issues including incorrect firewall configuration, connection strings, or maintenance periods.
+Issues connecting to SQL Data Warehouse can occur for a number of reasons, including incorrect firewall configuration, connection strings, or maintenance periods.
 If you are having issues with a client tool, please ensure you have the latest version of the tool and [visit the following documentation](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-troubleshoot#tools).<br>

 Persistent connection issues to Azure SQL Database can occur due to incorrect firewall configuration, incorrect connection string, and other causes.<br>

 Resource Health determines the health of your SQL resource by examining the success and failure of logins to the resource every 1-2 minutes.
 A status of Unavailable means that Resource Health has detected consistent login failures due to system error on your SQL Database.
 A status of Degraded means that Resource Health has detected a majority of successful logins, but some failures as well.
 These login failures may be caused by transient errors.

 * Check [Microsoft Azure Service Dashboard](https://azure.microsoft.com/status/) for any known issues<br>